Three puffin

 The impressive Klæmintsgjógv cave on Hestur Island.
 Photo by Ólavur Frederiksen.

-One popular thing to do in June is to experience the untamed bird cliffs along Hestur island.
+One popular thing to do in June is to experience the untamed bird cliffs along Hestur Island.
 If you like the feeling of high-speed, then go for this adrenaline-raising adventure to see the birdlife on the western side of the island.

 This fast going boat ride to stunning wildlife is a popular summer attraction in the Faroe Islands.
 It is hard to resist taking photos on the Boat Tour to Hestur Island.